faxg/wmpc_java_on_azure_day/docs/index.md

 ## PART 2: Cloud Skills Challenge (CSC)
   ![](https://learn.microsoft.com/images/learn_left_icon.png)
-  - To deepen your skills after the sessions, we run a one month Cloud Skills Challenge, where you compete with your colleagues for XP points on a global leaderboard.
+  - To deepen your skills after the sessions, we run a one month Cloud Skills Challenge, where you compete with your colleagues for for climbing the leaderboard.
   - This is a gamified, hands-on self-learning challenge
   - The challenge is running from **July 15th 09:00 CET** to **August 15th 23:59:59 CET**
   - Everything is happening on [Microsoft Learn](https://learn.microsoft.com/) , our global technical learning platform.
 For some labs, there will be sandboxes to run the code, directly from your browser (*)